What Is a Wisdom Tooth Extraction?

 - How many wisdom teeth need to be removed?

-- What type of anesthesia will be administered?
+- What type of anaesthesia will be administered?

 - How complicated or in-depth is the procedure?